Keith Smart: Coaching career

 In 2002, Smart finished the season as interim coach of the Cleveland Cavaliers.
 His record was 9–31 with the club.
 In 2003, he became an assistant with the Golden State Warriors.

-In 2010, Smart took over for Golden State Warriors head coach Don Nelson before the start of the 2010-11 training camp.
+In 2010, Smart took over for Golden State Warriors head coach Don Nelson before the start of the 2010–11 training camp.

-The Warriors fired Smart on April 27, 2011, following a 36 win season, a 10-game improvement from the previous season.
+The Warriors fired Smart on April 27, 2011, following a 36-win season, a 10-game improvement from the previous season.
 He joined the Sacramento Kings as an assistant coach in November 2011.
 On January 5, 2012, the Kings named Smart head coach after firing Paul Westphal.
 He recorded a 48–93 record over parts of two seasons with the team.
 On May 31, 2013, the Kings fired Smart with one year remaining on his contract.

 On September 17, 2014, the Miami Heat announced they had hired Smart as an assistant coach.

 On December 6, 2019, Smart was fired by the New York Knicks.

 On May 12, 2021, Smart was announced as Assistant Coach of the Arkansas Razorbacks under Head Coach Eric Musselman.

 On January 15, 2022, Smart served one game as the Arkansas interim coach while Musselman was out with shoulder surgery.
 Smart led the unranked Razorbacks to a thrilling 65–58 victory over No. 12 LSU in Baton Rouge.

 On January 13, 2025, Smart was announced as the head coach for Utah Prep Academy in Hurricane, Utah.
-There he coaches the #1 high school player in the nation, AJ Dybantsa.